streetwriters/notesnook/docs/help/contents/README.md

 And with that convenience in mind, we believe that it is equally important to put together a simple & useful help website about everything Notesnook.
 Our help is a complete walkthrough of the Notesnook app and it's features.

-So let's get started with [installing Notesnook](/installation) on all your devices.
+Before we get started, let's [download & install Notesnook](https://notesnook.com/downloads) on all your devices.

+Once that's done, let's learn how to [create your first note](/create-a-note-in-notesnook) in Notesnook.